 So, what do you do when your anxiety comes back?
-When your quiet, peaceful household is filled with the sound of a ringing bell?

-I had a plan.
+This time, I had a plan.

 5 Ways to Deal with an Anxiety Relapse

 But, an anxiety relapse rarely ‘just happens’.
-Your brain doesn’t simply decide one day that you’ve been calm and content for long enough, and therefore deserve a splash of cortisone to spice things up.
+Your brain doesn’t simply decide one day that you’ve been calm and content for long enough, and you therefore deserve a splash of fear to spice things up.
 There would have been an event, an issue, a thought – or even an illness – that would have beckoned anxiety back (the link between illness, inflammation and anxiety is fascinating).